 Day trip from Stockholm to the island of Vaxholm

 I (Floriane) took this option on my first city trip to Stockholm.
 This is one of the must-do activities around Stockholm.
 To get to Vaxholm from Stockholm, Waxholmsbolaget ferries run regular services between several islands in the archipelago, including Vaxholm and Gringa.

 Payment is made on the boat.
 The terminal from which the company’s ferries depart is “Strömkajen” (orange dot on our map), south of the Norrmalm district and next to the Gamla Stan district.

 Vaxholm is the best-known and closest island, about 1 hour by boat from the historic center.
 We advise you to take a close look at the online timetables on the company’s website, as it’s not easy to find your way around on site. (ticket price approx. €15, to be paid on board by credit card).

-Once there, you can visit the small town of Vaxholm and its fortress, then follow the coast to explore part of this still wild island.
+Once there, you can visit the small town of Vaxholm and its fortress, then head along the coast to explore part of this wild island.
+Weather permitting, you can take advantage of the opportunity to swim on one of Stockholm’s most beautiful beaches.
 The colorful wooden houses are always beautifully decorated.
 We loved wandering around this natural, verdant setting.
 You can even pick a few berries for a well-deserved break.
 Sweden is definitely a delight for nature lovers.
 Allow 1 day for this getaway!